nhsconnect/gpconnect-demonstrator/README.md

 The current tenants programmed into GPConnect are:
 * gpconnect

+Currently the default and only tenant is *gpconnect*, meaning that there is no need to specify the *--tenant* flag on a serve or build.
+However, the mechanism is there so that different tenants, and their associated profile, can be developed.

 In order to make use of a tenant's version of the site, you may either serve or build the site with the *--tenant* argument appended to the grunt command, e.g.
 ```sh